fayndee/fayndee.github.io/shutterbug/blog/_posts/2017-06-21-dolomites-photography-sunrise-langkofel.md

 In my eyes, the sky was too clear and lacked a bit of interest.
 Let's leave that one for the next time, I told myself.

 In order to walk away with a bonus, on my way back as the day before, I pulled off my car and took almost the same kind of picture only with a different mountain.
+This is the typical scene in the area: the massif mountain backed village.

 {% include photo.html title='The Guardian II' %}